MnkGitBox/MNkSupportUtilities/docs/MNkViewController_doc/doc.md

 -  #### `createViews()`

-    > Use this function to create and configure subviews.
+    > Write subview init and configuration code's are here.

 -   #### `insertAndLayoutSubviews()`

-    > Use this function to insert and layout subviews to view.
+    > Write code's to insert and layout subviews to super-view.

 -   #### `fetchData()`

-    > Use this function to call API requests.
+    > You can write your API request are here.

 -   #### `updateUIWithNewData()`